Culture Calibration through Custom Assessments

 Values and Behaviors Survey

-Questions must gather feedback on one leader and one valued behavior.
-The survey structure invites the leader’s direct reports to rate that leader on each valued behavior.
-(The survey can also invite ratings of leaders and behaviors from indirect reports in a separate profile.)
+Survey questions gather feedback on one leader and one valued behavior.
+The survey structure invites the leader's direct reports to rate that leader on each valued behavior.
+(The survey can also invite ratings of leaders and behaviors from indirect reports.)

 Ratings are confidential; they are not attributed to any individual respondent.